Lin-jun-xiang/pythonic-clean-code/README.md

 <details>
 <summary>More</summary>

-* Python code layout style usually refers to the code style specification that Python programmers follow when writing Python programs, usually refers to the PEP 8 specification .
+* Python code layout style usually refers to the code style specification that Python programmers follow when writing Python programs, usually refers to the PEP 8 specification.

-* The following are several PEP 8 specifications commonly followed by Python programmers:
+* The following are several PEP 8 specifications that Python programmers generally follow:

-* Use 4 spaces for indentation . do not use tabs .
+* use 4 spaces to indent . do not use tabs .

 * No more than **79** characters per line .
 Long lines should be enclosed in parentheses and indented 4 spaces on the next line .